 Alpine Credits strives to approve home equity loan applications within 24 hours.
 Once approved, the money will arrive directly in your bank account within a few days, facilitating a speedy conclusion.

 Because home equity loans are secured, the interest rates are quite competitive compared to other loans, such as personal lines of credit.
 This makes them unbeatable for Canadian homeowners looking to borrow large amounts of money for any reason, including buying an ex-partner’s portion of home equity.

-For most married couples, the house is the most expensive asset that they have.
-That makes knowing how to buy out your partner in a mortgage in Canada so important.
+For most married couples, the house is their most expensive asset, which makes knowing how to buy out your partner in a mortgage in Canada so important.
 Both parties want to be sure that the process is handled correctly so that divorce proceedings can continue and that no unwanted financial obligations are lingering.

-Couples who are not married, or even unromantic partnerships such as friends and siblings, can also go through this same process.
+Common law couples, siblings, and friends can also go through this same process.
 The only major difference is that there is no requirement for a separation agreement to be filled out before buying out a mortgage can commence.
-A separation agreement is only for married couples who are currently separated who want to declare their intent to divorce.
+A separation agreement is only for married couples who are currently separated and want to declare their intent to divorce.

-A house and a mortgage is a major financial obligation for many couples, married and otherwise.
-When deciding how to split assets during a divorce or separation, both parties should be aware of how to buy out your partner in a mortgage in Canada.
-This way both parties will know what the best solution is for them.
-Alpine Credits has been helping Canadian homeowners achieve financial freedom for over 50 years and we continue to do so.
+A mortgage is a major financial obligation for many couples.
+When deciding how to split assets during a divorce or separation, both parties should be aware of how to buy out their partner in a mortgage in Canada.
+This way, both parties will know the best solution for them.
+Alpine Credits has been helping Canadian homeowners achieve financial freedom for over 50 years, and we continue to do so.

 Frequently asked questions

 You have several options in this scenario.
 Some former couples decide to sell the home, eliminate the mortgage, and go their separate ways.
 If one person plans on keeping the property, they can buy out their ex-partner’s portion of the equity and assume responsibility for what’s left of the mortgage.